 1 - Iron is a vital component of oxygen transport, DNA synthesis and oxidative phosphorylation, which are fundamental processes for life, let alone sporting performance.
-About half of your body's iron (about 2.1q) is found in red blood cells in the oxygen-transporting haemoglobin.
+About half of your body's iron (about 2.1g) is found in red blood cells in the oxygen-transporting haemoglobin.
 About another gram is found in macrophages (white blood cells) and in the oxygentransporting myoglobin of muscles.
 Excess iron is stored in the liver.
 If you are low on iron you will struggle to respire at the cellular level as well as you could and so you will feel more fatigued and get tired guicker.
 For athletes this will result in a reduced performance, impaired VO2 Max, reduced energy efficiency, inability to train maximally each day, greater maximum lactate and quicker exhaustion.
 You get your iron from two main sources: from your diet (about 5%) and from the breakdown and turnover of your red blood cells (about 95%).
 In your diet there are two main types of iron: Fe2+, which is found in meat and dairy products, and Fe3+, which is harder to absorb and found in plant based foods.
 Iron status tests look at several measures of iron, which together can paint a picture about your iron metabolism and what it means for you.

-2 - Ferritin is a complex globular protein which stores iron in an inactive form.
+- 2 Total iron-binding capacity (TIBC) is a measure of the ability of your body to efficiently carry iron through the blood. - 3 Transferrin is made in the liver and is the major protein in the blood which binds to iron and transports it round the body.
+This test measures how much this protein is 'saturated' by iron. - 4 Ferritin is a complex globular protein which stores iron in an inactive form.
 As your iron stores deplete, the ferritin releases its iron for use.
 If your ferritin depletes then you will run out of iron and if your iron runs out your ability to produce red blood cells in your bone marrow decreases.
 Ferritin therefore gives a good measure of your iron stores.
 Ferritin is also an acute phase protein, so can increase during periods of infection, inflammation or trauma.

-Thyroid Hormones (2 Biomarkers)
+Thyroid Hormones (3 Biomarkers)